SteveDoido/aaig/README.md

 *   The "Vaud Book" font installed on your computer.
 Needed for the right generation of some kinds of images, such as descriptions of proofs / profiles;
 *   A web server.
 This software won't work if ran locally by user's web browser¹.

-¹ Even if this software being totally local, the method used for image generation (conversion of HTML &lt;canvas&gt; elements to PNG images) can trigger an [uncaught security error of tainted canvases](http://stackoverflow.com/questions/22710627/tainted-canvases-may-not-be-exported) , denying any attempts of data exporting.
-Thus, we recommend to run this software through a web server (Apache2, per example), even if it's only to serve files to clients.
+¹ Even if this software is being runned locally, the method used for image generation (conversion of HTML &lt;canvas&gt; elements to PNG images) can trigger an [uncaught security error of tainted canvases](http://stackoverflow.com/questions/22710627/tainted-canvases-may-not-be-exported), denying any attempts of data exporting.
+Thus, we recommend to run this software through a web server (Apache2, for example), even if it's only to serve files to clients.

 #### How to use?